This is a Pro feature

 - Click Create.

-After creating the group, you'll get a message the auto grouper was completed and you can move on to creating the next group.
+After creating the group, you'll get a message the auto grouping was completed and you can move on to creating the next group.